 When Steart House was built as part of the Spa project from 1822 there were no doors constructed at the seaward side of the building.
 At the time of its construction only sand dunes existed here with the sand frequently blown onto this area.

-As part of his Spa development The Rev Davies buttressed the dunes west and northward of the church yard with an inclined stone wall along the top of which was placed iron railings.
-The dunes had been levelled and grassed to provide an elevated walk.
+As part of his Spa development The Rev Davies is said to have buttressed the dunes west and northward of the church yard with an inclined stone wall along the top of which was placed iron railings.
+However the records of Samuel Nash tell us that a 14 ft high sea wall had been constructed here earlier, in 1813, by the Commissioners of Sewers.
+In any case the dunes had been levelled and grassed to provide an elevated walk.
 Davies allowed the public to promenade here and this continued until 1846 when it was closed possibly due to some abuse.
 Numerous indignant letters were written by people assuming it was public land.
 Part was later built on (Vicarage Terrace) the rest eventually became Marine Cove.